rats-device-attestation/draft-poirier-rats-eat-da/draft-poirier-rats-eat-da.md

 ### Submodule Naming {#pcie-legacy-submod-name}

-The namespace used for legacy PCIe submodules is "legacy-pcie:".
+The namespace used for legacy PCIe submodules is "legacy-pcie".

 The name is any arbitrary string chosen by the implementation.
 For example, "legacy-pcie:0000:00/0000:00:01.0" where "0000:00" is the PCI bus id and "0000:00:01.0" is the device id.